nilpunch/massive-ecs/README.md

 	// NOTE:
 	// After destroying any entities, cached refs to components
 	// may become invalid for the current iteration cycle.
-	// If this behavior does not suit you, use IStable components.
+	// If this behavior does not suit you, use Stable attribute on component.
 });

 // Pass extra arguments to avoid boxing.